chromakode/time-thief/README.md

 ### Sync server

-An optional [sync server configuration](./sync-server) is provided to roll your own backup service.
+By default, TIME THIEF doesn't transmit any data from your device.
+An optional [sync server configuration](./sync-server) is provided to roll your own private backup service.